Alright, so you’re just about to do your laundry when, BAM—your LG top load washer decides to showcase the dreaded “PE error code” on its display.

 Can You Continue Using the Washing Machine with a PE Error?

-just so you know, it’s usually not a good idea to keep using your washing machine if you’re getting a PE error.
+So that you know, it’s usually not a good idea to keep using your washing machine if you’re getting a PE error.
 That PE error on an LG washer means there’s something wrong with the water level sensor.
 This can mess up the water levels during washing.

 What Causes the PE Error on an LG Washing Machine?